tari-project/rfcs/src/RFC-0203_StealthAddresses.md

 3. Compute \\( K_S' = c \cdot G + A \\).
 If \\( K_S' = K_S \\) is included in the script, the recipient can produce the required script signature using the corresponding one-time private key \\( c + a \\).

+## Implementation notes

+* Stealth addresses were included in the Tari Console Wallet as of version v0.35.0 (2022-08-11).
+* The FFI (used in Aurora) uses stealth addresses by default as of libwallet-v0.35.0 (2022-08-11).

 [tariscript]: ./Glossary.md#tariscript
 [mimblewimble]: ./Glossary.md#mimblewimble